 In 1872, Walter Scott created the first known Food truck.
 Scott Walter cut his wagon's windows and later parked in front of a Providence, R.I. newspaper office.
-He sold coffee, sandwiches, and slices of pie to the journalist who worked long hours.
+He sold coffee, sandwiches, and pie slices to the journalist who worked long hours.

-Today Food trucks can be seen around schools, universities, and offices serving students and workers as it is profitable.
+Today, food trucks can be seen around schools, universities, and offices serving students and workers as profitable.